 Vaccination

-A single dose of Menactra is free for people aged 13-25 years and in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, or prisons.
+Rangatahi aged 13 to 25 years old living in close-living situations can get free meningococcal B vaccines until 28 February 2024.
+A single dose of Menactra is also free for people aged 13-25 years and in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, or prisons.
 The Menactra vaccine protects against four of the common strains of Meningococcal disease (A,C,W,Y) which account for about half of the cases in New Zealand.
-Meningococcal B can be vaccinated against with Bexsero, and this is encouraged, but not funded for this group.

-Both vaccines are funded for individuals who have been exposed to a case of Meningococcal disease, or who are immunocompromised - see more detail on the Ministry website.
+Both vaccines are funded for individuals who have been exposed to a case of Meningococcal disease, or who are immunocompromised.

 Information for health professionals